ankrutik/codenotes/lit/Java Concurrency In Practice.md

 Make your code right first, then fast.

-Pursue optimisation measures only if:
+Pursue optimization measures only if:
 - your performance measurements and requirements indicate
 - your optimizations actual make a difference